PRESS ESC TO CLOSE

 4. Keep Allergy Products on Hand

 Allergies are not just a “spring thing.”
-In fact, the change into the fall season might result in a whole new set of allergies.
+In fact, the transition into the fall season might result in a whole new set of allergies.
 Along with grass and dust, two major irritants in the fall are ragweed and mold, according to Dr. Takiguchi.
 “Watch out for symptoms including hives and rashes, as well as itching, biting, chewing, sneezing, and coughing,” she adds.

 Bye Bye Shabby Coat nourishes your dog’s skin and coat from the inside out.
 Veterinarian formulated and using powerful natural ingredients, including healthy omegas, salmon oil, and vitamin E, our chews help heal dry, itchy, irritated skin, while also promoting a shinier and softer coat.
 All our supplements are proudly manufactured in the USA.